 - 1/4 cup toasted cashew or peanuts chopped

 - Juice of one Lime

-- 1/4 cup Grapeseed Canola, or neutral oil
+- 1/4 cup Neutral Oil like grapeseed, canola, or other neutral oil

 - 2 Tbsp Soy Sauce or Tamari for gluten free version